andrewacashner/hearingfaithms/chapters/chapter-3.md

-These villancicos for Christmas connect incarnation, voice, and creation, as they invite hearers to contemplate human music-making as a reflection of Christ's nature as the divine "Word made flesh" (John 1).
+These villancicos for Christmas connect incarnation, voice, and creation, as they invite hearers to contemplate human music-making as a reflection of Christ's nature as the divine "Word made flesh" (Jn 1).
 Both textual traditions build on a patristic trope of Christ as *Verbum infans*---the infant, or unspeaking Word.
 Christ the Word does not need to speak because God is already communicating